King Fahd University of Petroleum & Minerals

 Course Objectives:

-to apply knowledge of mathematics, probability, and statistics in computer
+Ability to apply knowledge of mathematics, probability, and statistics in computer analysis and design,

-(3) Ability to identify, formulate, and solve computer
+Ability to identify, formulate, and solve computer architecture problems,

 Catalog Description

-Instruction set architecture, CPU performance and metrics, Integer and
+architecture, CPU performance and metrics, Integer and floating-point

 Prerequisite: COE 205.